 \section{Abstract}

 Whole-Slide Image (WSI) is an important tool for estimating cancer prognosis.
-Current studies generally follow a conventional cancer-specific paradigm where one cancer corresponds to one model.
-However, it naturally struggles to scale to rare tumors and cannot utilize the knowledge of other cancers.
-Although a multi-task learning-like framework has been studied recently, it usually has high demands on computational resources and needs considerable costs in iterative training on ultra-large multi-cancer WSI datasets.
-To this end, this paper makes a paradigm shift to \textit{knowledge transfer} and presents the first preliminary yet systematic study on \underline{cro}ss-cancer \underline{p}rognosis \underline{k}nowledge \underline{t}ransfer in WSIs, called $\ourname$.
-It has three major parts: (\textit{i}) we curate a large dataset (\dataset) with 26 cancers and use it to measure the transferability of WSI-based prognostic knowledge across different cancers (including rare tumors); (\textit{ii}) beyond a simple evaluation merely for benchmark, we design a range of experiments to gain deeper insights into the underlying mechanism of transferability; (\textit{iii}) we further show the utility of cross-cancer knowledge transfer, by proposing a routing-based baseline approach (\ourmethod) that could often efficiently utilize the knowledge transferred from off-the-shelf models of other cancers.
-We hope $\ourname$ could serve as an inception and lay the foundation for this nascent paradigm, \textit{i.e.}, WSI-based prognosis prediction with cross-cancer knowledge transfer.
+Current studies generally follow a conventional cancer-specific paradigm in which each cancer corresponds to a single model.
+However, this paradigm naturally struggles to scale to rare tumors and cannot leverage knowledge from other cancers.
+While multi-task learning frameworks have been explored recently, they often place high demands on computational resources and require extensive training on ultra-large, multi-cancer WSI datasets.
+To this end, this paper shifts the paradigm to \textit{knowledge transfer} and presents the first preliminary yet systematic study on \underline{cro}ss-cancer \underline{p}rognosis \underline{k}nowledge \underline{t}ransfer in WSIs, called $\ourname$.
+It comprises three major parts.
+(1) We curate a large dataset (\dataset) with 26 cancers and use it to measure the transferability of WSI-based prognostic knowledge across different cancers (including rare tumors).
+(2) Beyond a simple evaluation merely for benchmarking, we design a range of experiments to gain deeper insights into the underlying mechanism behind transferability.
+(3) We further show the utility of cross-cancer knowledge transfer, by proposing a routing-based baseline approach (\ourmethod) that could often efficiently utilize the knowledge transferred from off-the-shelf models of other cancers. $\ourname$ could serve as an inception that lays the foundation for this nascent paradigm, \textit{i.e.}, WSI-based prognosis prediction with cross-cancer knowledge transfer.
 Our source code is available at \url{https://github.com/liupei101/CROPKT}.